afiore/underlying/circe/src/main/tut/README.md

 implicit val idDec: Decoder[Id] = Decoder.instance[Id](c => c.as[String].map(Id(_)))
 ```

-Circe, our goto JSON library, in fact does not have a way to safely distinguish a
+Circe, as well as most JSON libraries written in Scala, in fact does not have a way to safely distinguish a
-new type from a case class with one single field, hence it serialises our `Id` as
+new type from a case class with one single field, hence it serialises `Id` as
 follows:

 ```tut:invisible